 Breast size and shape

-After surgery, your breasts will be wrapped in gauze, bandages, and tape (depending on the surgeon’s preferences).
-They will be swollen and bruised for a couple of days and the wound will be quite large, so the recovery will take a while.
+After surgery, your breasts may be wrapped in bandages or tape (depending on the surgeon’s preferences).
+There will be swelling and bruising for a couple of days.
 You may require about 2 months to heal completely.
-For this reason, it’s important to have regular check-ups and to keep the dressings clean and intact.

 This procedure is performed under general anaesthesia.
 You will be asleep the whole time, waking up only after everything is finished.
 The discomfort will be minor, due to the local anaesthetic administered by the surgeon during the operation.

 This surgery requires you to take 1 to 2 weeks off, depending on the nature of your job.

 This procedure can be performed as day surgery.